 New on Watch the Titles:

-For the Analogue/Digital creative conference in Brisbane, Breeder created a sensual journey with a refined and delicate aesthetic to honour the concept of “double exposure”.
+For the Analogue/Digital conference in Brisbane, Breeder created a sensual journey with a refined and delicate aesthetic to honour the concept of “double exposure”.
 Glimpses of models stripped bare, their soft torsos and curves become moving canvases to host striking urban and natural textures, creating an emotive and intimate piece that ascends to an almost fantasia-like crescendo.

 Laurent Brett interview